ietf-wg-masque/draft-ietf-masque-connect-ip-dns/draft-ietf-masque-connect-ip-dns.md

-Similar to how Proxying IP in HTTP exchanges IP address configuration information ({{Section 4.7 of CONNECT-IP}}), this mechanism leverages capsules to request DNS configuration information and to assign it.
-Similarly, this mechanism is bidirectional: either endpoint can request DNS configuration information by sending a DNS_REQUEST capsule, and either endpoint can send DNS configuration information in a DNS_ASSIGN capsule.
-These capsules follow the format defined below.
+Similar to how Proxying IP in HTTP exchanges IP address configuration information ({{Section 4.7 of CONNECT-IP}}), this mechanism leverages capsules to signal DNS configuration information.
+Similarly, this mechanism is
+bidirectional: either endpoint can send DNS configuration information in a `DNS_ASSIGN` capsule.
+The capsule format is defined below.

 ## Domain Structure